Prompting Techniques

 Socratic prompting

-Section titled “Socratic prompting”TL;DR: Instead of giving the answer, ask questions that lead the agent to reach it themselves.
+Section titled “Socratic prompting”TL;DR: Instead of giving the answer, ask questions that lead the agent to reach it on their own.
 Example: Rather than “The bug is in the condition,” ask “What are the assumptions?”, “Is this condition always true?”, and “What happens for the edge case?”
-Goal: surface assumptions, check logic, and arrive at the conclusion through one’s own reasoning.
+The goal is to surface assumptions, check logic, and arrive at the conclusion through the agent’s own reasoning.

 Underprompting